Splunk® Style Guide

 • A complete lead-in sentence

-• More than one defined term
+• More than 1 defined term

 • Parallel sentence construction

-• One action for each list item
+• 1 idea for each list

-• End punctuation in every definition line
+• End punctuation for every definition line

 For more guidance on using lists, see Best practices for writing with lists.